RomanMunar/romanmunar.github.io/src/pages/projects.md

 I created this project with just the plain ol' `HTML & CSS`.
 Making the site responsive was challenging for two reasons:

 - Filta's original site was not responsive it just zoomed out, and squished the texts.
 So I have no reference for improving it.
-But it was so bad that I could only be improved.
+But it was so bad It could only be improved.
-- But the main reason is my inexperience with media queries.
-But after reading the documentation from [MDN](https://developer.mozilla.org/) it turned out to be very intuitive and easy.
+- But the main reason was my inexperience with using media queries.
+After reading the documentation from [MDN](https://developer.mozilla.org/) it turned out to be very intuitive and easy.
 So I rewrote the project with a mobile-first approach and I had a lot of fun working on it.

 All in all this was a fun experience and forced me to learn a lot.
 I also got more involved with the dev communities here in Philippines.